alanshlam/LLM/AI_Agent/AI_video.md

 4. **Verification & reporting** – confirms `ch21.mp4` as the match.

-*All steps and the underlying reasoning are documented in the case‑study sections of sources* [1][3].
+*All steps and the underlying reasoning are documented in the case‑study *

 ---